Coalitions in Routing Games: A Worst-Case Perspective

 \subsection{Nonatomic users}

-Although in this study we focus on atomic users, i.e., a finite set of (nonzero-size) users such that each can split its flow among links, some of the following results state that at times a user may behave as if it is a continuum of infinitesimal self-optimizing users, referred to as {\em nonatomic users}.
-A nonatomic user places its demand on a single link $\hat{l}$, for which $T_{\hat{l}}(f_{\hat{l}}) = \min_{l \in \cL} T_l(f_l)$, \cite{WardropJ52}.
-If an atomic user $i$ behaves as if it is a set of self-optimizing nonatomic users, it follows from the KKT conditions that, $\forall l,n \in \cL$:
+In this study we focus on a finite set of (nonzero-size) users that can split their flow among the links.
+Nevertheless, some of the following results state that at times a user may behave as if it were a continuum of infinitesimal self-optimizing users, referred to as a set of {\em nonatomic users}.
+A nonatomic user places its demand on a single path $\hat{p}$, for which $\sum_{e \in \hat{p}} T_{e}(f_{e}) = \min_{p \in \cP} \sum_{e \in p} T_e(f_e)$ \cite{WardropJ52}.
+If a finite user $i$ behaves as if it were a set of self-optimizing nonatomic users, it follows that, $\forall \hat{p},p\in \cP$:

-We will refer to (\ref{non_atomic_user_conditions}) as the {\em Best-Response dynamics of a set of nonatomic users}.
-In the specific case where all users behave according to (\ref{non_atomic_user_conditions}), it holds that $\forall l,n \in \cL$:
+We will refer to (\ref{non_atomic_user_conditions}) as the {\em best-response behavior of a set of nonatomic users}.